Two of Najib's lawyers quit, hours before he delivers statement at anti-corruption agency

 “We were not dismissed; we withdrew after tonight’s discussion,” he said.

-Harpal told Channel NewsAsia that they withdrew as it is "difficult to work with any other team and respect for client's wishes".
+Harpal told Channel NewsAsia that his decision to withdraw came from his "respect" for Najib's wishes and that it was "difficult to work with any other team".

-The Malaysian Anti-Corruption Commission (MACC) has ordered Najib to present himself at its headquarters in Putrajaya on Tuesday at 10am to assist investigations into a case involving SRC International, a subsidiary of 1Malaysia Development Berhad (1MDB).
+The Malaysian Anti-Corruption Commission (MACC) has ordered Najib to present himself at its headquarters in Putrajaya on Tuesday at 10am to assist investigations into a case involving SRC International, a subsidiary of 1Malaysia Development Berhad (1MDB) before it was placed under the finance ministry in 2012.

+Last week it was reported that the MACC had found evidence that RM42 million (US$10.6 million) had been transferred from SRC International into an account of Najib's.

+The Malaysian police have raided Najib's home as well as several residences linked to him in their investigations into allegations of fraud and corruption at 1MDB.